markuslibrary/uab-dataset-catalog/README.md

 ## General Workflow

-The goal for this project is to search for datasets authored by UAB-affiliated scholars in generalist repositories.
-Metadata for these datasets is then downloaded as  JSON file.
-The code then loads in the data as a Pandas dataframe and manipulates it to generate a new dataframe.
-This dataframe is compatible with the batch upload spreadsheet the corresponds to the collection in the UAB Digital Commons instance where the dataset catalog is hosted.
+This code enables API-facilitated searches for research datasets published online, either in the Zenodo repository or on the DataCite Commons.
+It is currently oriented towards finding datasets affiliated with the University of Alabama at Birmingham, but is intended to be transferable to other institutions.
+The code then loads the metadata of the located datasets as a Pandas dataframe and manipulates it to generate a new dataframe.
+This dataframe is compatible with the batch upload spreadsheet for the collection in the UAB Digital Commons instance, where the dataset catalog is hosted.
 Please see the section below for more information on the Digital Commons collection.

+## Metadata Schema

+The metadata schema is saved in the PDF titled "metadata_schema_1.0".
+This schema outlines the various columns in the output spreadsheet and how they should be formatted for compatibility with Digital Commons.

 ### De-duplication